 Student exchanges offer vital opportunities for students to welcome guests into our community and to grow through immersion in and exposure to a different language, place, and culture.

-Students in Grade 9 and 10 may apply for a six or seven-week exchange in either France or Spain.
+Students in Grade 9 and 10 may apply for a six or seven-week exchange in France.
 Not only does the experience improve students’ facility with the target language, but it also builds independence and self-esteem while developing decision-making and leadership skills.